jsabrokwah/ecs-lamp-stack/implementation-guideline.md

 5. Test the application thoroughly before submission
 6. Keep track of all resource ARNs and IDs for cleanup if needed

-This implementation guide provides all the necessary commands and configurations to deploy a LAMP application on ECS using only CLI commands.